The Neutrino Slice at Muon Colliders

-\item{$\mu$TRISTAN 2 TeV}: a $\mu^+\mu^+$ collider inspired by the muonium cooling method at J-PARC~\cite{Abe:2019thb,Hamada:2022mua}; note that only $\mu^+$ can be cooled in this design.
+\item{$\mu$TRISTAN 2 TeV}: a collider inspired by the muonium cooling method for $\mu^+$ at J-PARC~\cite{Abe:2019thb,Hamada:2022mua}.
 While both $\mu^+e^-$ or $\mu^+\mu^+$ colliders are possible, we consider the latter where each beam has $E_\mu = 1$~TeV.
-We note that the bunch injection frequency and the number of bunches per cycle assumed are an order of magnitude larger than in the designs above.
+Note that the bunch injection frequency and the number of bunches per cycle assumed are an order of magnitude higher than in the designs above.
 We also assume a polarization of $\mathcal{P}_{\mu^+} = 0.8$ can be achieved~\cite{Hamada:2022mua}.
 For this design and our detector choice, we find $1.6\times 10^{11}$ BIN interactions per year. \end{itemize}

 We consider a single barrel-shaped detector design for all MuC benchmarks.
 It emulates the detector model for CLIC~\cite{CLICdp:2017vju} with the addition of two conical tungsten nozzles to shield active detectors against BIBs~\cite{MuonCollider:2022ded}.
-The shielding was optimized for the MAP $\sqrt{s} = 1.5$~TeV collider~\cite{MuonCollider:2022nsa}, so while we can expect the design to evolve on the road to a 10 TeV MuC, a few design characteristics are universal.
-The detector consists of thin silicon layers for the tracking system enveloped by electromagnetic and hadronic calorimeters, which in turn are surrounded by the solenoid and the muon detector layers.
-All materials and dimensions of individual components are detailed in \cref{app:detector_design}.
-In this work, we neglect the tracker layers and assume that all other detector regions are filled with air.
+The shielding was optimized for the MAP $\sqrt{s} = 1.5$~TeV collider~\cite{MuonCollider:2022nsa}, so while we expect the design to evolve on the road to a 10 TeV MuC, some of its features are general.
+Notably, the detector consists of thin silicon layers for the tracking system enveloped by electromagnetic and hadronic calorimeters which, in turn, are surrounded by the solenoid and muon detector layers.
+All materials and dimensions of individual components are detailed in the \emph{Supplemental Material}.
+In this work, we neglect the thin tracker layers, assume a vacuum in the beampipe, and set the density of the remaining detector regions to that of air.